William Putnam McCabe: Last conspiratorial connections

 At the beginning of 1814, for the purpose of pursuing his suit with O'Connor, McCabe returned to Dublin.
 He was arrested and transferred to London, where he was interrogated at the Home Office.
-Pleading that his only cause had been to restore some measure of his ruined fortune, he was returned to exile, placed on ship for Portugal.
+Pleading that his only cause had been to restore some measure of his ruined fortune, he was returned to exile, and placed on a ship for Portugal.
 Undeterred, McCabe returned to Ireland again in 1817, accompanied by his daughter, but was denounced in Belfast by his stepmother, who wanted to cut him out of his late father's estate.
 He was imprisoned in Kilmainham for eighteen months, in conditions that weakened his health.

 When friends applied for his release, on the plea that he only travelled on his own business, the Home Secretary replied: ‘"It might be true that Mr McCabe never went to any part of England or Ireland except upon business of his own; but it was very extraordinary that, in whatever part of the king's dominions his own business brought him, some public disturbance was sure to take place".
 In 1819 McCabe, evading arresting officers, reappeared in Glasgow, where disturbances did take place.
 In March 1820 there was a week of strikes in the town, the so-called Radical War.

 Madden also suggests connections between McCabe and replays in London of the Despard Plot: the Spa Field riots and the attempted seizure of the Tower of London in December 1816, and the Cato Street Conspiracy to murder members of the British cabinet, including Lord Castlereagh, in February 1820.
 In 1814 there are French police reports of several members of this Spencean circle involved in these incidents contacting Irish emigres in Paris, including McCabe (alias "Cato").
-This reportedly led to McCabe secret return to London and his presence at the attempted uprising on 2 December 1816.
+This reportedly led to McCabe's secret return to London and his presence at the attempted uprising on 2 December 1816.

-McCabe died in Paris on 6 January 1821 and was buried there in the Vaugirard cemetery.
+McCabe died in Paris on 6 January 1821 and was buried there in the Vaugirard Cemetery.